JanicVerboon/WPNinja25-FromManualtomagical/Scripts/Invoke-UpdateEntraGroupMFACapability/Readme.md

 ## Required Permissions

-The script requires the following Microsoft Graph API permissions:
+The script requires the following Microsoft Graph API permissions (see [Invoke-UpdateEntraGroupMFACapability-GraphPermissions.ps1](/Script/Invoke-UpdateEntraGroupMFACapability-GraphPermissions.ps1) to assign permissions):
 - `AuditLog.Read.All` – To read the Authentication Report
 - `Group.ReadWrite.All` – To read and modify group members
 ---